StateArchivesOfNorthCarolina/tomes-packager/docs/documentation.md

     |  eaxs/                          # Each account subfolder contains any and all EAXS files for the account.
     |  |  {account_id_01}/*.*
     |  |  {account_id_02}/*.*
-    |  metadata/                      # Each account subfolder contains any and all optionaal data files for the account.
+    |  metadata/                      # Each account subfolder contains any and all optional data files for the account.
     |  |  {account_id_01}/*.*
     |  |  {account_id_02}/*.*
     |  mime/                          # Each account subfolder contains any and all EML or MBOX files for the accout.